aistabci/abci-docs/en/docs/abci-cloudstorage/s3fs-usage.md

 [username@es1 ~]$ fusermount -u ~/s3fs_dir
 ```

-If you mount a bucket using `s3fs-fuse` in a job secured by the On-demand, Spot service, it will be automatically unmounted at the end of the job.
+If you mount a bucket using `s3fs-fuse` in a job obtained by the On-demand or Spot service, it will be automatically unmounted at the end of the job.
 However, if you mount the bucket using `s3fs-fuse` on the interactive node, it will not be unmounted automatically, so unmount it when you no longer need it.

 ## s3fs command options